opennorth/represent-boundaries-docs/docs/manage/index.md

 If you **update a shapefile**, remember to change the `last_updated` field in its definition file.
 When you run the `loadshapefiles` command, only the updated shapefile will be re-loaded.

 If you **correct an error in a definition file**, run the `loadshapefiles` with the `--reload` option to force the re-load of the shapefile.
-To avoid re-loading all your shapefiles, add a `--data-dir` option pointing to the directory containing the corrected definition file.
+To avoid re-loading all your shapefiles, add a `--data-dir` option pointing to the directory containing the corrected definition file:

     python manage.py loadshapefiles --reload --data-dir data/shapefiles/my-folder